 Students, faculty, and staff with disabilities may be eligible for additional modifications of library services.
-Please contact Debbie Krahmer email@example.com, the Accessible Technology and Government Documents Librarian, for more information and assistance.
+Please contact D Krahmer email@example.com, the Accessible Technology and Government Documents Librarian, for more information and assistance.

 In providing the digitization services we must follow relevant copyright laws.
 However, due to the current public health crisis due to COVID-19, copyright laws may be interpreted more leniently for scholarly use.

-As long as Colgate Libraries are being thoughtful, providing good copyright information when asked, and limiting activities to specific, time-bound needs of instructors and students for the rest of the semester, CUL has space to support our faculty and students at this moment.
+As long as Colgate Libraries are being thoughtful, providing good copyright information when asked, and limiting activities to specific, time-bound needs of instructors and students for the rest of the semester, CUL is able to support our faculty and students at this moment.
 In doing so, we are applying fair use prudently and managing risk sensibly but we are not crafting permanent policy.

 *Fair use is a flexible limitation on copyright which states “Notwithstanding the provisions of sections 106” (the copyright owner’s rights) “the fair use of a copyrighted work…for purposes such as criticism, comment, news reporting, teaching, scholarship, or research” is not an infringement of copyright.